 For centuries, defective products have caused serious consumer injuries, property damage, and death.
 Despite federal and state laws regulating the manufacturing industry, issues still occur during design, assembly, marketing, and distribution that lead to unsafe products.
 When these items fall into the hands of unsuspecting buyers, catastrophes can occur.
 California has product liability laws that give injured consumers a way to recover for product-related accidents.
 Bentley & More, LLP, can represent Orange County consumers in these lawsuits.

 You aren’t the first to suffer from a dangerous and defective product, and you sadly won’t be the last.
 Our Anaheim and Santa Ana defective product lawyers know exactly how to efficiently handle these cases.
 We’ve gone up against major manufacturers and distributors in pursuit of fair compensation – and won.
 Don’t hesitate to contact our Southern California law firm if you suffered from a product defect that caused your injuries or a loved one’s death.
-Give our Orange County personal injury attorneys a call to explore your legal opportunities during a free personal consultation.
+Give our Orange County personal injury lawyers a call to explore your legal opportunities during a free personal consultation.